Anadea/anadea_blog/content/posts/ai-deployment-on-premise-vs-cloud-based-platforms-comparison/index.md

 ## On-Premise vs. Cloud AI Deployment: How to Choose the Right Approach

-At Anadea, we have been delivering custom AI development services for more than 6 years.
+At Anadea, we have been delivering[ custom AI development services ](https://anadea.info/services/ai-software-development)for more than 6 years.
 Over this time, we have accumulated solid expertise in building and deploying AI models and solutions of different types.

 When we establish cooperation with our clients, we always attentively study their existing tech infrastructure and all their requirements for AI implementation.
 There are multiple parameters that must be analyzed before finding the right option.

 Now, based on our practical experience, we would like to offer you the following eight criteria that you should consider for evaluating the best fit for your organization.

-Data Sensitivity and Residency
+### Data Sensitivity and Residency

 Highly regulated data, such as PII, PHI, or workloads subject to GDPR/HIPAA or cross-border restrictions, may not be suitable for cloud deployment.

 You should conduct a data classification workshop to determine which datasets require on-premise or hybrid handling.

-Latency and Performance
+### Latency and Performance

 Real-time control systems demand low-latency and local processing.
 Meanwhile, batch analytics can tolerate higher latency.

 To make the right decision, you need to estimate and compare latency from user regions to both cloud endpoints and local data centers.

-Scalability and elasticity
+### Scalability and Elasticity

 The process of training workloads often spikes.
 At the same time, inference tends to be more stable.
 In this case, the elasticity provided by an AI cloud platform can reduce overprovisioning.

 For evaluating these parameters, we recommend you try to forecast peak and average compute requirements.
 Based on them, it will be possible to define an autoscaling policy.

-Security and Isolation
+### Security and Isolation

 Some deployments, especially in those domains that work with highly sensitive data, require strict isolation and advanced encryption controls.

 You need to consider all available options and choose the one that can address your needs better than the others.
 To do it, it will be necessary to perform a threat-modeling exercise tailored to different deployment environments.

-Vendor Lock-In and Portability
+### Vendor Lock-In and Portability

 Proprietary managed services may appear convenient and reliable.
 Moreover, their use can accelerate time-to-value.
 Nevertheless, AI cloud solutions may lack flexibility.

 We recommend you opt for open standards and portable systems and tools such as Kubernetes or Terraform.
 For them, long-term portability is a priority.

-Total Cost of Ownership (TCO) and FinOps
+### Total Cost of Ownership (TCO) and FinOps

 On premise AI deployment requires long-term investments in your own infrastructure.
 Meanwhile, the use of cloud platforms is associated with recurring costs that are flexible and often unpredictable.